Garrett-Productions/mern_chatApp_ChakraUI/readme.md

 Notes w Full Stack
 - BackEnd on 5001, Front End on 3000
 - we added a proxy to the front end for cors
-- npm react-router-dom in client
+- npm react-router-dom in client, wrapped our app in broweserRouter